Modern history of Knossos: The fifth season

 In the 1904 season Evans expanded operations geographically, discovering the Royal Tomb.
 His haste and his concentration on Minoan times caused him to sweep away Greek and Roman antiquities on the periphery of the palace as "of no importance," unthinkingly committing what would be in today's high technology milieu, which analyzes pollen and fragments in dust where no antiquities appear to be, a major error.
 He and the other archaeologists were not only exhausted but were suffering chronically from malarial fevers, not the best circumstances for good judgement, but they were also the only hope of the antiquities being preserved.
 In addition, the political situation in Heraklion was deteriorating rapidly.
 They pushed on.

-Under the stress Duncan was stricken by a complication: growing alcoholism.
-This condition is attested by Arthur Weigall, an egyptologist, who associated with, and conversed extensively with, Duncan on the latter's visit to Saqqara, 1904.
-Weigall, noting Duncan's disposition to drink whiskey more freely than others, on questioning MacKenzie about it, was told of Duncan's custom, at the end of a long, hard day, to down four shots and gallop home to Candia on a horse he named Hellfire.
+Under the stress Mackenzie was stricken by a complication: growing alcoholism.
+This condition is attested by Arthur Weigall, an egyptologist, who associated with, and conversed extensively with, Mackenzie on the latter's visit to Saqqara, 1904.
+Weigall, noting Duncan's disposition to drink whiskey more freely than others, on questioning MacKenzie about it, was told of Mackenzie's custom, at the end of a long, hard day, to down four shots and gallop home to Candia on a horse he named Hellfire.

 This testimony is critical as an indirect character reference to Evans.
-A decade after his death Carl Blegen and others were to make charges that Evans persecuted Duncan to cover up errors concerning the date of the Knossos tablets.
+A decade after his death Carl Blegen and others were to make charges that Evans persecuted Mackenzie to cover up errors concerning the date of the Knossos tablets.
 No record was made of the stratigraphy of the tablets at the time of their discovery, because no stratigraphy yet existed.
-Duncan and Evans disagreed on what they could remember.
-Later Duncan was fired for being drunk on the job.
-Duncan's family denied that Duncan was a drinker at all.
-Evans was accused of malicious persecution of Duncan because of the disagreement.
-Duncan could not find work, Blegen and others asserted, because Evans' Old Harrovian network blacklisted him, not because he was an alcoholic or could not be trusted with excavation funds.
+Mackenzie and Evans disagreed on what they could remember.
+Later Mackenzie was fired for being drunk on the job.
+Mackenzie's family denied that Mackenzie was a drinker at all.
+Evans was accused of malicious persecution of Mackenzie because of the disagreement.
+Mackenzie could not find work, Blegen and others asserted, because Evans' Old Harrovian network blacklisted him, not because he was an alcoholic or could not be trusted with excavation funds.
 In fact neither man had any idea of the importance the stratigraphy of the tablets would assume.
 They simply disagreed on the memory, as they had on many topics.
-According to Weigall, Duncan had a drinking problem as early as 1904.
+According to Weigall, Mackenzie had a drinking problem as early as 1904.
 Malicious persecution is not in character with Evans, who always took the side of the underdog, was a thorn in the side to the British military in Crete, performed compassionate works, and was generally troublesome to British intelligence, namely Hogarth, who was paid British agent, although perhaps not in that capacity at Knossos.
-And finally, Evans' glowing tribute to Duncan in his chief work, Palace of Minos, is not in character with a malicious disposition.
+And finally, Evans' glowing tribute to Mackenzie in his chief work, Palace of Minos, is not in character with a malicious disposition.
 Like his wife, Evans was popular generally as a sweet and compassionate man, forgiving of sins and willing to think the best of people.
 He lost his temper, apparently frequently, but was never vindictive, which endeared him to one and all.